Shery573/Shery573/README.md

 I'm always eager to learn and explore new technologies.
 Currently, I'm diving deeper into:

-- Machine Learning with Python
+- On device Machine Learning
-- Progressive Web Apps (PWAs)
+- Core Animations
-- Serverless Architecture
+- CoreML

 ## 🚀 Projects & Contributions